Wix Review: Is it a Good Choice for Your Business Website?

 Key Features

-Try Wix Try Squarespace Try GoDaddy Try Shopify Try Hostinger Try Square
+Try Wix Try Squarespace Try Hostinger Try Shopify Try GoDaddy

 Methodology: How We Tested Wix

-We scored and rated Wix in six main categories, including features, usability, aesthetics, customer support, price, and feedback we received from everyday businesses who use Wix.
-We then gave each category score a ‘relevance weighting’, with features and functionality given the most weight, to ensure the product’s final score perfectly reflects the needs and requirements of Expert Market readers.
+Our rigorous testing process means these products have been scored and rated in seven main categories of investigation and 33 subcategories.
+We then gave each category score a “relevance weighting” to ensure the product's final score perfectly reflects the needs and requirements of Expert Market readers.

-Expert Verdict: Wix’s Website Builder is a Great All-Rounder for Businesses
+Verdict: Wix Is a Great All-Rounder for Businesses

 Wix isn’t the cheapest option out there, and its breadth of features can be overwhelming for beginners.
 However, its high-quality templates, large collection of business tools, and comprehensive online payment options help it stand out from the competition.